 How is foot drop treated?

 If the underlying cause can be treated, foot drop may improve or disappear.
 If the underlying cause can't be treated, foot drop may be permanent.
+Some nerve damage can heal but full recovery can take up to two years.

 In addition to treatment of the underlying problem, specific treatment may include: